craigl33/knowledge-database/Ukraine-model.md

   - [Launch slides](https://ieaorg.sharepoint.com/:p:/s/IEA-Ukraine/ESCZNZFgVA9Bjt7nHOh6JDgBCrdNjRJALvv1-trLJd0DZA)
   - Generator parameters sheet (Y:/Modelling\\Ukraine\\2023_UKR_ST_Security\\01_Data\\01_Generation\\20241113_generator_parameters_UKR.xlsx)

+# **PLEXOS model scenarios**

+The latest PLEXOS model for this project is UKR_Base_Model_v7.5_Roadmap_final.xml.
+The model has been cleaned up to delete most unwanted Model objects, with the remaining ones (including some unused sensitivities) included in appropriately named folders/categories.
+The main models are the following:

+* UKR_Validation: Contains 2021 and 2024 (war-time) validations.
+Alternative wartime validation scenarios for 2023 can be found in the UKR_War_Scenario folder.
+Note that due to complications with side-by-side analysis with a leap year (**so a shortcoming of SFP!**), the 2024 validation uses 2023 as the year for this scenario (inputs for 2023 and 2024 demand are anyway assumed to be the same)
+* UKR_CapExp_Runs\_{year}: CapExp runs and senstivities as used in the final runs.
+* UKR_Main\_{year}\_Scenarios: ST runs relating to each CapExp run, with certain senstitvities included.
+Sensitivies are mostly easily viewed via the Model/Scenario grid.

+The remaining models are all test runs, and may play with certain other sensitivities that could be useful for future work.

+**Note the nomenclature for model runs can be interpreted as follows:**

+* e = expansion, where the letter following it corresponds to the technologies included.
+G=gas turbines/engines, S= solar+BTM battery, So = solar only,  Sc=constrained solar expansion (so based on limited supply chains or construction labour, etc), W=wind, B=utility-scale battery, Ba = constrained utility-scale batteries (1.5GW in 2025).
+The subscript **f** (e.g. Gf) denotes a fixed amount of that technology (e.g. fixed gas expansion) based on another scenario (e.g. 2025 case for all technologies would be used to determine the minimum amount of gas as seen in 2030).
+Note this Gf sensitivity wasnt used in the final runs.
+* CO2 = CO2 price included, Td = damaged transmission, Ix = expanded IC with EU, Rn = no repairs ahead of 2024/25 heating season (i.e. the same capacity as 2024), Ro = optimal 2025 capacity with all repairs remaining in operation (i.e 3GW thermal capacity), base 2025 scenario assumes only 1.5GW remains in operation at any one given time.
+* nBTo = no system optimisation of BTM batteries (see the representation of BTM BESS in the section on DERs below), ASb = batteries contribute to AS (note this didnt operate as expected, and batteries didnt provide reserves

 # **Capacity expansion model**

 Unlike the majority of RISE PLEXOS models, which are almost exclusively production cost models (with the exception of the latest Thailand model and the Indonesia model, both of which use capacity expansion planning in a more limited manner), capacity expansion planning is central to the project model.
 The Corporate Procurement project models also use it extensively.